ZupIT/beagle-docs/content/en/ios/getting-started.md

 So it's mandatory to create a Network layer so Beagle can comunicate with a BFF through requisitions.
 {{% /alert %}}

-You can create these layers using these tutorials:
+You can implement these layers using these tutorials:

 [**Custom Network Layer**]({{< ref path="/resources/customization/beagle-for-ios/network-layer" lang="en" >}})
 <br>